netzero-labs/netzero-labs/docs/diagnostics/Powerwall3.md

 Once you have the TeslaPW Wi-Fi network name and password, enter them in Netzero (Monitoring > Connect).
 Alternatively, you can scan the QR code if you have access to it.
 Netzero will connect to the built-in Wi-Fi network, collect diagnostic data, and reconnect to your home Wi-Fi network.
 The diagnostic data will be displayed in the Powerwall and Strings tabs.

+Note: on iOS, Netzero will ask for permission to connect to the Local Network.
+The permission needs to be granted for the connection to succeed.
+If you ever rejected the permission, you can re-enable it from your device's Settings menu: **Settings > Apps > Netzero > Local Network**.

+Note: Diagnostics access is only available from a mobile device (iPhone or Android).
+Due to web browser security restrictions, it is not available from the web app.

 ## Diagnostic Data

 ### Powerwall Capacity